barawn/picoblaze_utils/README.md

 This is only a compare operand!

+**No for loops.** Yes, this is kinda annoying, but that's not an easy syntax to translate.

+For loops, the best thing to do is a do-while loop with a subtract-and-test at the end. **Empty while blocks with brackets don't work** - instead, terminate them with a semicolon and they will.
+So while (--s0) works.

+Right now --(register) is the only "do something and compare" operation, HOWEVER you can use the Z and C flags in a compare operation and test against zero (i.e. if (Z == 0) or if (Z != 0)).

+Note that this is --s0, not s0--, and this is **on purpose**.
+Prefix operators act before evaluating, and the flags on a PicoBlaze are set afterwards, so you really are doing --s0.
+This means while (--s0) will run 1 time if s0 is 1.

 You can use macro, this python depend on mcpp(preprocessor) and astyle(style formater).

 mcpp: http://mcpp.sourceforge.net/